-it seems like, this year, we are seeing more and more pest inspections come back with evidence of active termite infestation.
+it seems like, this year, we are seeing more and more pest inspections come back with evidence of active termite infestation, the bee exterminator cincinnati has reported many cases of infestations.
 On the surface, that’s not necessarily a big deal, but left untreated, the little buggers can wreak havoc on a structure, and one of the main contingencies of every real estate transaction is an inspection to make sure that there are no active termites (or other critters) at the property.

 Earlier today, at the pest inspection of a home, I asked Sean of Bug Man Exterminating if they were seeing more and more infestations this year.
 He said that without a doubt, termite activity in the New River Valley was higher this year than in recent years.
 He said it had to do with the fact that we had a moist spring this year, followed by a dry summer, and the pests are traveling looking for food.

 Sean said that termites, when faced with a lack of food, will travel hundreds of feet – subterraneously, don’t look down! – to find a food source.
 The ones that do the damage are actually blind, seeking out fresh

 meat wood and leaving pheromones that the rest of the colony then follows.
 Once they’ve arrived on site, they can quickly do damage to a structure, eating it one sliver at a time.